 \section{Discussion and conclusions}

-We analysed the scalar sector of 3 Higgs doublet models with $\Delta(54)$ and $\Sigma(36)$ symmetries, that are softly broken with terms that will change the direction of the vacuum alignments with respect to the exact symmetry limit.
+We analysed the scalar sector of 3 Higgs Doublet Models with $\Delta(54)$ and $\Sigma(36)$ symmetries, that are softly broken with terms that will change the direction of the vacuum alignments with respect to the exact symmetry limit.

-We systematically considered each of the possible vacuum expectation alignments and each of the soft-breaking terms, studying the effect on the alignments.
-We focused on the qualitatively different situations, with a single soft-breaking term active, particularly as these are the cases where residual symmetries survive.
+We systematically considered each of the possible vacuum expectation alignments and each of the soft breaking terms, studying the effect on the alignments.
+We focused on the qualitatively different situations, with a single soft breaking term active, particularly as these are the cases where residual symmetries survive.

-We checked how the physical mass eigenstates and respective masses change with the soft-breaking parameters.
+We checked how the physical mass eigenstates and respective masses change with the soft breaking parameters.
 As expected, the mass degeneracies of the symmetric limit are generically lifted.
 In some of the cases the analytical expressions are relatively brief and were presented, and some numerical examples were also presented to more clearly show the lifting of the mass degeneracies.

-The decays of the physical states were analysed, and we found and highlight cases where a residual unbroken symmetry stabilizes a possible scalar dark matter candidate against decays - this is a situation that had been found previously in an $A_4$ invariant scalar potential with a soft-breaking term that preserve the respective vacuum alignment, but in these potentials it appears instead with a soft-breaking term that changes the vacuum alignment.
+The decays of the physical states were analysed, and we found and highlight cases where a residual unbroken symmetry stabilizes a possible scalar dark matter candidate against decays - this is a situation that had been found previously in an $A_4$ invariant scalar potential with a soft breaking term that preserve the respective vacuum alignment, but in these potentials it appears instead with a soft breaking term that changes the vacuum alignment.